 Once established, care of clematis vines is minimal with the exception of watering.
 They should be watered about an inch (2.5 cm.) or so weekly, and more deeply during dry spells.
 Mulch should be replenished each spring.

 In addition, be on the lookout for common problems affecting these plants.
 Clematis wilt can cause vines to suddenly collapse and die after their foliage and stems have blackened.
 Powdery mildew often affects plants with poor air circulation.
 Aphids and spider mites can be a problem as well.

 Pruning Care of Clematis

 Annual pruning may also be required to keep clematis plants looking their best.
 Pruning clematis helps plants remain both attractive and full of flowers.
 The type of clematis vine grown dictates when and how it should be pruned.

-Late-blooming varieties should be pruned back about two or three feet in late winter/early spring.
+Late-blooming varieties should be pruned back about 2 or 3 feet in late winter/early spring (61-91 cm.).